What fuels the passions burning inside of each of us? Mine stir up when I see images or hear stories of children in East Africa.

 Jesus is remembered for extravagant love.
 What do you want people to remember you by?

 If I were to die tomorrow, I would want everyone to remember that I loved Africa deeply.
 That my heart burned for a land so far away, yet so close that it haunted my dreams and stirred in me something I never dreamed possible.
 That I fell deeply in love with a group of children who were forced to kill in a rebel army.

 And mostly, I would want people to keep fighting so that someday, those children will be free – and the children we serve at Compassion are released from poverty.

-During, a leadership development student said to me, “We hear your prayers and we want you to know … we are not asleep.
+During my recent trip to East Africa, a leadership development student said to me, “We hear your prayers and we want you to know … we are not asleep.
 We are awake.”